svfarande/Python-Bootcamp/README.md

 This repository holds codes which I have studied during the course.

-MyNotes.py is the file were I have integrated each section of this course
+"My Notes.py" is the file were I have integrated each section of this course